Menu

 We are proud to be working in partnership with the Wensum English Hub to ensure we continually have the largest positive impact on children's learning through the Read Write Inc. phonics.

 Once children have completed the Read Write Inc. programme they have daily reading lessons which focus on vocabulary, comprehension skills, fluency and prosody.
-At Heartwood we use VIPERS as a method to teach the 6 domains on the comprehension aspect of reading.

-Once children are secure with VIPERS, our intent is to teach the reading strategies through carefully chosen texts that provoke an interest from the children.
+We teach the reading strategies through carefully chosen texts that provoke an interest from the children.
 The EEF have found that this adds 6 months of progress https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/reading-comprehension-strategies We want our children to be curious and captivated readers who automatically question, clarify, predict, use background knowledge and summarise as they read.

 Every morning, the children in each class vote for the picture book that they would like to listen to whilst they eat their toast.
 Two age-appropriate books are carefully chosen by the class teacher for the class to vote on.
 On a Monday the books are both maths books, and for certain days, the books reflect the outside world, e.g., Remembrance Day.
 Teachers model all aspects of fluency and a love for reading daily.